smallflyingpig/StackGAN/README.md

 - `torchfile`

 **Anaconda**
-using `conda create -f emvironment.yml` to prepare the vitual environment, including all the Dependencies.
+using `conda env create -f emvironment.yml` to prepare the vitual environment, including all the Dependencies.

 **Data**